Study Building Archaeology

 I want to enrol as a student and have to provide proof of health insurance.
 What do I need to do?

-• Please contact your health insurance company and inform them that you would like to enrol at Ostbayerische Technische Hochschule (OTH) Regensburg.
-That is all that you will need to do.
-Your health insurance company will then send us a digital notification which we will then confirm and return digitally.
-Please note that we cannot accept any insurance membership certificates in paper form.
-Our institution number is H0000048.
+If you have chosen public / statutory insurance, please contact your health insurance company and inform them that you are planning to enrol at Ostbayerische Technische Hochschule (OTH) Regensburg.
+Your health insurance company will then send us a digital notification known as M10.
+Please note that we cannot accept any insurance membership certificates in PDF or paper form.
+Our institution number is H0000048 (please provide this to your insurance company if necessary).

-• Please contact any statutory health insurance company in Germany with your insurance documents.
-Please inform the health insurance company that you would like to enrol at Ostbayerische Technische Hochschule (OTH) Regensburg and remain privately insured.
-That is all that you will need to do.
-The health insurance company will then send us a digital notification of your exemption from compulsory insurance.
-Please note that we cannot accept an insurance membership certificate from your private health insurance.
+If the insurance from your home country is not accepted in Germany and you are over 30 years old, you may have chosen a private health insurance for Germany.
+In this case, please contact any public health insurance company in Germany with your insurance documents.
+Please inform them that you would like to enrol at Ostbayerische Technische Hochschule (OTH) Regensburg and remain privately insured.
+The health insurance company will then send us a digital notification of your exemption from public insurance.
+Please note that we cannot accept an insurance membership certificate from your private health insurance instead of the exemption.
 Our institution number is H0000048.

-• Please contact any statutory health insurance company in Germany with your insurance documents and inform them that you would like to enrol at Ostbayerische Technische Hochschule (OTH) Regensburg.
-That is all that you will need to do.
-The health insurance company will then send us a digital notification.
+If you are already insured in another EU country, your insurance may be accepted in Germany.
+If that is the case, you need to apply from exemption from compulsory public insurance.
+To do that, please contact any public health insurance company in Germany, send them your insurance documents and inform them that you would like to enrol at Ostbayerische Technische Hochschule (OTH) Regensburg.
+The health insurance company will then send us a digital notification of exemption.
 Please note that we cannot accept any insurance membership certificates in paper form.
 Our institution number is H0000048.